RohanAlexander/telling_stories_with_data/_book/97-assessment.md

     - The date should be in an unambiguous format.
 Add a link to the GitHub repo in the acknowledgements.
     - The abstract should be three or four sentences.
 The abstract must tell the reader the top-level finding.
 What is the one thing that we learn about the world because of this paper?
     - The introduction should be two or three paragraphs of content.
 And there should be an additional final paragraph that sets out the remainder of the paper.
     - The data section should thoroughly and precisely discuss the source of the data and the bias this brings (ethical, statistical, and otherwise).
 Comprehensively describe and summarize the data using text, graphs, and tables.
 Graphs must be made with `ggplot2` [@citeggplot] and tables must be made with `knitr` [@citeknitr] or `gt` [@citegt].
 Graphs must show the actual data, or as close to it as possible, not summary statistics.
-Graphs and tables shoudl be cross-referenced in the text e.g. 'Table 1 shows...').
+Graphs and tables should be cross-referenced in the text e.g. 'Table 1 shows...').
     - References should be added using BibTeX.
 Be sure to reference R and any R packages you use, as well as the dataset.
-Strong submissions will draw on related literature and also reference those.
+Strong submissions will draw on related literature and reference those.
     - The paper should be well-written, draw on relevant literature, and explain all technical concepts.
 Pitch it at an educated, but non-specialist, audience.
     - Use appendices for supporting, but not critical, material.
     - Push to GitHub and include an informative commit message